MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable-overview.md

 [Data collection rules (DCRs)](../essentials/data-collection-rule-overview.md) are used by the Azure Monitor agent to specify which data to collect and how it should be processed.
 To enable VM Insights on a machine with Azure Monitor Agent, associate a VM insights DCR with the agent.
 When you enable VM Insights using the Azure portal, a DCR can be created for you.
 You can either use this DCR or a downloadable template when you use other installation methods.

 If you associate a data collection rule with the Map feature enabled to a machine on which Dependency Agent isn't installed, the Map view won't be available.
 To enable the Map view, set `enableAMA property = true` in the Dependency Agent extension when you install Dependency Agent.
-We recommend following the procedure described in [Enable VM Insights for Azure Monitor Agent](vminsights-enable-portal.md#enable-vm-insights).

-## Supported machines

-- Azure virtual machines
-- Azure Virtual Machine Scale Sets
-- Hybrid virtual machines connected with Azure Arc
-  - VM Insights is available for Azure Arc-enabled servers in regions where the Arc extension service is available.
-You must be running version 0.9 or above of the Azure Arc agent.

-## Supported operating systems

-- VM Insights supports all operating systems supported by the Azure Monitor Agent.
-See [Azure Monitor agent overview](../agents/agents-overview.md#supported-operating-systems).
-- The Dependency Agent supports the same [Windows versions that Azure Monitor Agent supports](../agents/agents-overview.md#supported-operating-systems), except Windows Server 2008 SP2 and Azure Stack HCI.
-For Dependency Agent Linux support, see [Dependency Agent Linux support](../vm/vminsights-dependency-agent-maintenance.md#dependency-agent-requirements) and [Linux considerations](./vminsights-dependency-agent-maintenance.md#linux-considerations).

-> [!IMPORTANT]
-> If the Ethernet device for your virtual machine has more than nine characters, it won't be recognized by VM Insights and data won't be sent to the InsightsMetrics table.
-The agent will collect data from [other sources](../agents/agent-data-sources.md).

 ## Agents